liuya106/Image-Recognition-with-Hierarchical-Tree/README.md

 - **TF-IDF and Scoring**

-Prior to the scoring, TF-IDF (Term Frequency-Inverse Document Frequency) was used to re-weigh the bag-of-words histogram.
+Before scoring, TF-IDF (Term Frequency-Inverse Document Frequency) was used to re-weigh the bag-of-words histogram.
 The goal is to strengthen the unique matches and to weaken the universal matches among all images.

 After applying TF-IDF, I obtained the scores for each image simply by computing the dot product of the query image and the database images.
 Accordingly, the best 10 images were retrieved from the database.
 It is shown that scoring with TF-IDF is an excellent indication of